KargJonas/modular/README.md

 ```

 ### 3.)
 Server
-If you use the router to build a singlepage-app, you have to tell the server to ignore all request for subpages and only respons with your main file. (`index.html`)
+If you use the router to build a single-page-app, you have to configure the server in a way to ignore all requests for sub-pages and only respond with your main (html) file and the resources required.

 #### Apache:
-If you are using Apache, you can just create a file inside your website's folder called "`.htaccess`" containig the following code.
+If you are using Apache, you can just create a file inside your website's folder called "`.htaccess`" containing the following code.

 ```apache
 <IfModule mod_rewrite.c>